macrivello/AvengersRepo/README.md

 Our software will help students plan and customize their flowcharts.
 An administrative version will be availible to allow for the creation of general Student flowcharts.

 ##2.
 List of features
 In bullet points: give your proposed software system a name and list the 5-10 key features.

-Software System name:
+Software System name: **POLY PATH**

-* simple creation of flowcharts for administration
+* simplify process of creating flowcharts for administration
 * Access Cal Poly's database for quarters classes are being offered
   * if a change occurres then flowchart will dynamically reflect changes
+* student's flowchart's initial creation depends upon:
+  * Freshman student or
+  * Transfer student

 ##3.
 Requirements